aidenfoxivey/mahampreter/README.md

 # Mahampreter: A Minimalistic LISP Interpreter

-Welcome to Mahampreter, a lightweight and user-friendly LISP interpreter designed for educational purposes and rapid prototyping.
-The primary goal of Mahampreter is to provide a simple yet powerful environment for those who are eager to learn the fundamentals of LISP programming language and its concepts.
+Welcome to Mahampreter, a lightweight and user-friendly LISP interpreter designed for educational purposes.
+(Both mine and yours.)

 ## Features
 - Minimalistic and easy-to-understand Rust codebase